Exhibition opening of "[Probe]Räume", Märkisches Museum Berlin

 The Museum of Innocence is named “The 2014 European Museum of the Year”

 The film explores the turbulent lives of homeless persons in Cologne, Germany.
 Through their personal belongings the homeless share with the viewer their memories and emotions, and provide insight into the secrets of survival on the street.
 In the luminesence of night, their sleeping spaces filled with their collections of personal artifacts, are evocative of museum showcases.
-The film is currently in the shooting stage.
+The film is in the stage of finalization.
 It is funded by the Film- und Medienstiftung NRW and has been selected for production by the Franco-German, European TV channel, Arte.
 Producer: unafilm

 The project explores the variety of objects, like pump sprays, goggles and toilet brushes, which appear during the worldwide demonstrations.
 They are proof of the creative energies that are released by mass movements, and show the ambivalent effects of these dynamics.
 The project wants to collect, discuss and reflect on this global crowd-sourced design process.
 We are looking forward to read your statements at MOMA's comment section or on facebook.